Generic Name: arformoterol inhalation (ar for MOE ter ole)

 Brovana (arformoterol) is a bronchodilator.
 It works by relaxing muscles in the airways to improve breathing.

-Take Brovana exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Use Brovana inhalation solution exactly as prescribed by your doctor.
+Follow all directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Brovana solution for inhalation is for use only with a standard jet nebulizer machine connected to an air compressor.
 Do not mix Brovana with other medicines in the nebulizer.
 Do not take this medicine by mouth or swallow it.

-To use the Brovana solution with a nebulizer:
+To use the Brovana inhalation solution with a nebulizer:

 Open the foil pouch and squeeze all of the medicine out into the chamber of the nebulizer.
 Attach the mouthpiece or face mask to the drug chamber.
 Then, attach the drug chamber to the compressor.

 Sit upright in a comfortable position.
 Place the mouthpiece into your mouth or put the face mask on, covering your nose and mouth.
 Turn on the compressor.